SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

         - key: redis-config
           path: redis.conf         # Sets ConfigMap key path inside the container
 ```

 > **Access Example Code**: View the full [`redis-pod.yaml`](https://github.com/SteveUseful/ShopifyExampleDevDoc/blob/shopify-style-updates/content/en/examples/pods/config/redis-pod.yaml) file in the GitHub repository.

-## Step 4: Verify the Redis Pod and ConfigMap
+### Step 4: Verify the Redis Pod and ConfigMap
-Confirm that the Redis Pod and ConfigMap were applied successfully by checking the resources in your Kubernetes cluster.
+After applying the ConfigMap, verify that both the 'Redis Pod' and the 'ConfigMap' are configured correctly in your Kubernetes cluster.

-1. **List the Redis Pod and ConfigMap**
+1. List the 'Redis Pod' and 'ConfigMap':

    **Terminal**
    ```shell